mrshadowsys/USDR-USDX-Transceiver-WEB-CAT-CONTROL/README.md

-USDX Remote HF Transceiver Control – ESP32-C3
+USDX Remote HF Transceiver Control – ESP32-C3 supermini

 Description:
 This project provides a remote web interface for controlling a USDX HF transceiver via an ESP32-C3.
 It supports full CAT control, frequency tuning, mode selection, relay control, presets, and live logging of commands from connected devices.
 Designed for multi-user remote operation on a local network, it features a realistic control panel UI with neon-green displays and buttons.